Steverino17/elitemindset-mcp/README.md

 ## Endpoint

-The MCP server is accessed via JSON-RPC over HTTP:
+The MCP server is accessed via JSON-RPC over HTTP.

+All requests must use HTTP POST with a JSON body following the JSON-RPC 2.0 specification.

+POST /api/mcp

+---

+## Intended Usage

+This MCP server is used exclusively by the **EliteMindset** ChatGPT app to provide structured clarity and momentum for users.

+Additional tools may be added in the future under the EliteMindset app as the system evolves.